BenWalleshauser/Hydrogen-Atom-Density-Plotter/README.md

 # Hydrogen-Atom-Density-Plotter

-Use this code to create density plots of the various eigenstates of the hydrogen atom.
+Use this code to create probability density plots of the various eigenstates of the hydrogen atom.